opendistro-for-elasticsearch/anomaly-detection/cli/README.md

   password: foobar
   name: dev
 ```
-and place it on ~/.esad/config.yaml. if you wish to place the shared credentials file in a different location than the one specified above, you need to tell aws-cli where to find it.
+and place it on ~/.esad/config.yaml.
+If you wish to place the shared config file in a different location than the one specified above, you need to tell esad where to find it.
 Do this by setting the appropriate environment variable:

 ```
 export ESAD_CONFIG_FILE=/path/to/config_file
 ```
 You can have multiple profiles defined in the configuration file.
-You can then specify which profile to use by using the --profile option.
-If no profile is specified the `default` profile is used.
+You can then specify which profile to use by using the --profile option. `default` profile will be used if profile parameter is skipped.